Happy Geoff Blum Day everybody!

-He raved about his time with the Sox, his Chicago experience and Paulie.
+He raved about his time with the Sox, his Chicago experience and about Paulie.

-When the interview was over, the three of us returned to the press area where we all would work the game.
+When the interview was over, the three of us returned to the Cell’s broadcast level where we all would work the game.

 I opened the door and announced, “Ladies and gentlemen of the Scoreboard Crew: Geoff Blum!”